CBD & CBG Oils for Cats

 CBD Oil Dosage For Cats

-If your cat has a history of health issues or diseases, it’s important to consult with your veterinarian before administering CBD oil.
+If your cat has a history of health issues, it’s important to consult with your veterinarian before administering CBD oil.
 They may suggest a lower or higher dose depending on their health, and they may want to monitor them especially if they are taking other medications.
-Nevertheless, when considering the appropriate CBD oil dosage for cats, it’s important to dose gradually.
+Nevertheless, when considering the appropriate amount of CBD oil for cats, it’s important to administer gradually.
 Start CBD oil slowly, administering a small amount at a time for your cat.
-Then incrementally increase the dose until you see improvements.
+Then incrementally increase the amount until you see improvements.

 How Often Should I Use CBD?